wingAGI/clean-llm/README.md

 1. Download the training data and place it in the `data/txt` folder.
 2. Edit the configuration file at `scripts/configs/train_tokenizer.yaml` as needed.
 3. Run `uv run python -m scripts.test_train_tokenizer` to start training your tokenizer from scratch.
-4. The resulting tokenizer files will be saved in the `tokenizer_dir` directory you specified in the config file.
+4. The resulting tokenizer files will be saved in the directory you specified as `tokenizer_dir` in the config file.

 ## Pretrain Data Cleaning